miinslin/ProteoStorm/README.md

 Software Requirements
 ---------------

 [MSConvert](http://proteowizard.sourceforge.net/tools.shtml) required for peak-picking and converting RAW files to MGF format.
+If not using the MSConvert GUI, include the following [filter](http://proteowizard.sourceforge.net/tools/filters.html) for the expected TITLE format:
+--filter 'titleMaker <RunId>.<ScanNumber>.<ScanNumber>.<ChargeState> File:"<SourcePath>", NativeID:"<Id>"'

 ### Linux ###
 1. ```Anaconda 2.7``` ***or*** ```Python2.7``` with numpy <br />